MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-LN011-paired.md

+# Inference for a Quantitative Response with Paired Samples

-## Lecture Notes Week 11: Inference for a Single Mean & Paired Data
+## Lecture Notes Week 12: Inference for Paired Data

 \setstretch{1}